Hephaestion

 Hephaestion is given visual characteristics of his namesake God named Hephaestos, such as his axe

-These are two of the most meaningful elements of life and symbolize the lasting imprint that individuals leave on each other's lives.
+These are two of life’s most meaningful elements and symbolize the enduring imprint that individuals leave on each other.
 What we learn from their story helps us understand how loyalty and friendship shape our lives.
-And this myth offers a lesson we should remember every day: As we face life's challenges, the loyalty of our true friends is a source of light that illuminates our souls.
+And their myth offers a lesson worth remembering each day:

 BIBLIOGRAPHY